-You could say that the entrance to our favorite new restaurant in Switzerland is a blank slate.
+You could say that the entrance to one of our favorite restaurants in Switzerland is a blank slate.
 That's because we are greeted by an elegant marble wall displaying the words SVEN WASSMER MEMORIES.

 Before the first appetizers are served, I can already appreciate the meaning of this fine-dining restaurant's name: Restaurant Memories.
 Our senses are about to be tickled with a memorable experience...